Airborne Kingdom: Reception

-Airborne Kingdom received positive reviews on Metacritic.
+The PC version of Airborne Kingdom received positive reviews on the review aggregation wbebsite Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 63% of critics.
 Rock Paper Shotgun said it is "a true breath of fresh air" and praised its use of steampunk and Islamic architecture, which they said went deeper than surface-level aesthetics.
 PC Gamer called it a "smart, hypnotic city builder that won't leave you tearing out your hair".
 PC Gamer generally enjoyed the game's relaxing gameplay, though they said the campaign to unite the world was a bit easy.
 Although describing it as a "lovely, mildly experimental city sim", Eurogamer said it does not explore the negative implications of its imperialism.
 Nintendo Life recommended Airborne Kingdom to fans of city-building games who are looking for a unique setting, but they said it may disappoint those seeking a complex simulation.
 They also suggested that strip-mining the world below was a missed opportunity for more narrative commentary.
 TouchArcade, who enjoyed the unique setting, also suggested more worldbuilding would have made the game better.
 Though both sites recommended the game overall, TouchArcade and Nintendo Life said the game's user interface on Switch could be improved.